mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 3. The IndexedDB transaction is committed.

 If any records failed to be applied, the sync process is performed again.

+### Initial vs. Incremental Sync

+The lack of `markers` is used to indicate this is an initial sync operation.
+In this case, all records in the stable collections (`items` and `keystores`) are treated as if they are "local" "add" changes in the `pending` collection.

 ## Occurrence and Frequency